alisdair/maximum/src/building-team-time-zone-deployment-release-retrospective/index.md

 The app itself also wasn't particularly useful when showing thousands of users, so I also added a hard cap of 100 people.
 Then you can at least search for the people that are relevant to you without your browser exploding.

 These performance problems were before the introduction of [the Glimmer rendering engine](https://github.com/emberjs/ember.js/pull/10501).
-Perhaps the app would cope better with more users now that it's on Ember 1.13.
+Looking again after an upgrade to 1.13 showed that render performance was much better, so I increased the limit to 250 users.
+Something smarter would be needed to cope with thousands of users, perhaps using something like [list-view](https://github.com/emberjs/list-view).

 ## Lessons learned